HackSocNotts/hacksocnotts.github.io/src/_events/2020-speaker-double-header/description.md

 Alexa.NET is a helper library for working with Alexa skill requests/responses in C#.
 Whether you are using the AWS Lambda service or hosting your own service on your server, this library aims just to make working with the Alexa API more natural for a C# developer using a strongly-typed object model.

- In this talk Steven starts with a dice roller Alexa Skill written in .NET, and look at enhancing it to offer much more than just speech.
+ In this talk Steven starts with a dice roller Alexa Skill written in .NET and will demonstrate how we can enhance it to offer much more than just speech.